 RIF was established primarily to invest in regional infrastructure projects.
-The RIF Directors during the reporting year were Graham Sherry, Geoff Lake and Richard Duffy.
+The RIF Directors during the reporting year were Graham Sherry, Geoff Lake, Harriet Shing and Richard Duffy.
+Harriet Shing was replaced by Richard Duffy as RIF Director on 19 November 2014.